 Taste of the Wild Dog Food

 Taste of the Wild dog food is made by Diamond Pet Food, owned by Schell & Kampeter, Inc., a family-owned, privately held company founded in 1970.
 Their headquarters is in Meta, Missouri.
-Neither Diamond nor Taste of the Wild mentions this connection on their web sites or in other places, probably because Diamond has a history of product recalls (mostly due to Salmonella problems in their plants but also due to aflatoxins in some foods) and Taste of the Wild is marketed as a premium dog food.
-According to Taste of the Wild, their food is manufactured in four facilities in the U.S.: one is in northern California, one in central California, one in Missouri and one in South Carolina.
-Some people who feed Taste of the Wild are such fans of the food (and dislike Diamond so much) that they refuse to believe it is made by Diamond but you can show them the legal paper work below for the class action settlement.
+Neither Diamond nor Taste of the Wild mentions this connection on their websites or in other places, which may be because Diamond has a history of product recalls (mostly due to Salmonella problems in their plants but also due to aflatoxins in some foods), and Taste of the Wild is marketed as a premium dog food.
+According to Taste of the Wild, their food is manufactured in four facilities in the U.S. One is in northern California, one in central California, one in Missouri, and one in South Carolina.

 Taste of the Wild Reviews

-Our Taste of the Wild Pacific Stream Canine Formula Review:
+In-Depth Look At Taste of the Wild Pacific Stream Canine Formula

 Taste of the Wild Pacific Stream canine formula is a fish and potato kibble.
 The food is grain free with salmon, potato fiber, and sweet potatoes.
-According to Taste of the Wild (or TOTW), the food is good for dogs with a sensitive stomach.
-It has 25 percent crude protein and 15 percent minimum crude fat, with 360 calories per cup.
-On a dry matter basis, the food has 27.8 percent protein, 16.7 percent fat, 3.3 percent fiber, and approximately 43.3 percent carbohydrates.
+According to Taste of the Wild, the food is good for dogs with a sensitive stomach.
+It has 25% crude protein and 15% minimum crude fat, with 360 calories per cup.
+On a dry matter basis, the food has 27.8% protein, 16.7% fat, 3.3% fiber, and approximately 43.3% carbohydrates.
 It is AAFCO approved for adult maintenance.

-Salmon is the first ingredient and it’s an excellent food for dogs.
+Salmon is an excellent food for dogs.
 This is whole salmon so it contains a lot of moisture.
-If the moisture were removed, this ingredient would be lower in the list, but we think there is still a lot of salmon in the food.
 The company says that their salmon comes from Alaska.
 Among ocean fish, salmon contains very little mercury.
 The fish is also deboned before it is used.
 TOTW also says that they only use vendors who do not use ethoxyquin for their fish and other meals.
-Nutritionally, salmon is 60 percent protein and 40 percent fat.
 It’s very easy for dogs to digest, as is fish in general, and the source of a number of vitamins and minerals.
 Salmon is also a great source of omega-3 fatty acid – the very best kind of omega-3 fatty acid for your dog’s skin and coat and other needs.

-The third ingredient in this kibble is sweet potatoes.
-Sweet potatoes are becoming known as a super food.
+Sweet potatoes are becoming known as a superfood.
 This is a little less important for dogs but if your dog has a sensitive stomach then sweet potatoes may play an important role in his diet.
 They are 93 percent carbohydrates, 6 percent protein, and 1 percent fat.
-They’re a a good source of dietary fiber, vitamin B6 and potassium, and a very good source of vitamin A, vitamin C and manganese.
+They’re a good source of dietary fiber, vitamin B6 and potassium, and a very good source of vitamin A, vitamin C, and manganese.
 They also contain iron, calcium, and beta carotene.
 They are a complex carb and they can help your dog feel full all day.

-Potatoes, the fourth ingredient, are not quite as much of a super food as sweet potatoes, but they are still a good source of vitamins and minerals, as well as fiber.
+Potatoes are not quite as much of a superfood as sweet potatoes, but they are still a good source of vitamins and minerals, as well as fiber.
 They are 92 percent carbs, 7 percent protein, and 1 percent fat.
 They’re a good source of vitamin C, vitamin B6, potassium and manganese.
 They’re highly digestible and a good source of energy.

 The fifth ingredient is canola oil.
 Not as good as salmon as a source of omega-3 fatty acid, but still a good source of omega-3 and omega-6 fatty acid.

-Taste of the Wild Pacific Stream Canine formula looks like a good food for dogs who might have sensitive stomachs, or for any dog who likes salmon and potatoes/sweet potatoes.
-The protein and fat percentages are moderate and the ingredients look good.
-We don’t see anything here for someone to object to, especially if they like a grain free dog food.
+Taste of the Wild Pacific Stream Canine formula looks like a healthy recipe for dogs who might have sensitive stomachs or for any dog who likes salmon.
+The protein and fat percentages are moderate, and the rest of the ingredients have nutritional value.
+We don’t see anything here for someone to object to, especially if they like a grain-free dog food.

 You can buy Taste of the Wild dog food from specialty pet food retailers such as PetSmart and PetCo and from feed stores such as Tractor Supply Company store.
-You can also buy it online from pet food retailers such as Petfooddirect.com and Petflow.com.
+However, we love recommending Chewy.com, as they have quick shipping and offer discounts for new customers.